How long can you use an EOR? Country-by-country limits explained

 Poland: The 18-month client cap

-In Poland, employees can only be assigned to the same client for a maximum of 18 months within any 36-month period.
+In Poland, employees can only be assigned to the same client for a maximum of 18 months within any 36-month period under local temporary staffing regulations.

-Once again, switching EOR providers does not reset this timeline.
-The restriction follows the employee-client relationship, not the provider relationship.
+Switching providers does not reset this timeline, as the restriction applies to the employee-client relationship rather than the provider itself.

 Croatia: 36-month maximum with break requirements

-A repeat assignment is only possible after a 2-month break or if the employee’s role changes significantly.
+A repeat assignment is only possible after a 2-month break or if the employee’s role changes significantly, in line with local compliance requirements.

 While it’s clear to see there are quite a few countries that impose limits on the EOR model, there are several key markets that permit EOR arrangements without formal maximum durations